Oreilleu/PicardAurelien_7_28042022/README.md

 React 18.1.0
 On Windows, these installations require to use PowerShell in administrator mode.

-Then, clone this repo, run npm install, and run npm install --save-dev run-script-os.

 # Database #

 This project use prisma's ORM to interact with mysql

-To start the database, launch your server's database
+To start the database, launch your server's mysql

-Then in the folder back run "npx prisma migrate dev" and "npx prisma generate"
+Then in the folder back run "npm install" then "npx prisma migrate dev" and "npx prisma generate"

 # Usage #